Pesticides

 - The pilot or application supervisor must have a map or aerial photograph at hand that identifies permitted and prohibited application zones extending to 300 metres around the spraying area;

-at the point of access of each passable road leading into the forest area to be treated prior to the start of work except when spraying insecticides.
-Here is an example of a sign (PDF 558 Kb);
+- Post a sign (PDF 273 Kb) (in French only) at the point of access of each passable road leading into the forest area to be treated prior to the start of work except when spraying insecticides;

-announcing application of pesticides in a newspaper circulated in the territory where the work will be carried out or broadcast the message on a radio or television station in that territory from one to three weeks prior to the start of spraying in a transportation corridor or on more than 100 hectares of public forests in a single administrative region in a single year;
+- Publish a message announcing application of pesticides in a newspaper circulated in the territory where the work will be carried out or broadcast the message on a radio or television station in that territory from one to three weeks prior to the start of spraying in a road, railway or power corridor or on more than 100 hectares of public forests in a single administrative region in a single year;

 If you plan to apply or subcontract the application of a phytocide or Btk, you need to:

-- Inform the appropriate regional office of the MELCCFP and the municipality or RCM
+- Inform the appropriate regional office of the MELCCFP and the municipality or RCM at least 21 days prior to starting the work by using one of the following forms:

-- Keep a register of work
+- Keep a register of work performed for five years;

-no later than two months from the end of work.
+- Forward a completion of work report to the regional office of the MELCCFP no later than two months from the end of work.

 Application of phytocides on dikes, dams and around power stations